NorthboundPaddler/etf/README.md

 While this tool doesn't build a default way to add the tag `#Cleaning` and auto-add the other tags that you've mentally organized it under, you can always write an extension that handles this for you.
 It may require a definition of such heirarchy, but that's within the realm of how this tool can be used.

+## Configuration

+The configuration files are also YAML, so they are easy to read and write.
+The default settings locate a config in `$XDG_CONFIG_HOME` or you can create one in any directory for a local configuration in that context.

+The global configuration file should be at the following path: `$XDG_CONFIG_HOME/etf/etf-config.yaml`.

+If the `-l` or `--local` argument is used, then a local configuration will be searched for.
+If the current working directory is inside of a git repository, then a `.etf-config.yaml` file is expected at the root of the repository (i.e. one directory above the `.git` folder).
+Otherwise, if the current working directory is not inside of a git repo, then `.etf-config.yaml` is expected in the current working directory.

+### Syntax

+The configuration is written in simple YAML, and currently there's no settings to implement.

 ## Brain dump

 - Rather than implement "recurring" tasks, leave that up to users to schedule cron jobs or whatever they need.